Why Should You Upgrade from FREE to KartHost KloudEmail?

-One of the biggest questions we get when we onboard new KloudEmail™ clients, is what to do if you are using another service, especially our single users that might be using email services like AOL, SBCGlobal.net (AT&T), Gmail, Yahoo Mail, and other free email services, or even paid services.
+One of the biggest questions we get from new KloudEmail™ clients is, What do I do I am already using another service?
+Especially single users that might be using email services like AOL, SBCGlobal.net (AT&T), Gmail, Yahoo Mail, and other free email services, or even paid services.

-When you sign up for any of our KloudEmail™, Professional Mail or Hosted Exchange services, we offer a Free Email Migration Service (let us know if you have more than 4 mailboxes).
-We have a partnership with BitTitan and Rackspace the experts in moving email and they are on our team.
-We can move all the email out of your old mailbox and place it into your new mailbox.
-All you need to do is contact us and let us know you wish migrate your emails.
-Email professionals will be migrating your email.
+When you sign up for any of our KloudEmail™ or Hosted Exchange services, we offer a Free Email Migration Service (let us know if you have more than 4 mailboxes).
+We have the experts on our team that are email moving specialists.
+We can move a copy of all your emails from your old mailbox and place them into your new mailbox.
+All you need to do is contact us and let us know you wish to migrate your emails when you place your order.
 Sit back and don’t worry about moving, we are your moving team.